Skip to content

 Terminal window

-pnpm lint:linkcheck
+pnpm build:linkcheck

 This will build the site with link validation enabled and report any broken links found.